oelmekki/darwinjs-rails/README.md

 ```

 As you see, a view acts as single point of configuration for selectors.
-Any change needed then reflect to the whole javascript codebase.
+Any change made then reflect to the whole javascript codebase.

 In the same way, controller acts as a single point of configuration
 for events.
 You can tell what a module does looking at the first